types of paint

 Tile Paint

-Painting tiles is a quick & easy way to refresh your décor.
+Painting tiles is a quick and easy way to refresh your décor.
 Tile paint is water-based, dries fast and produces a slight odour.

 Radiator Paint